mjeammet/DAPY-P4_chess_tournament_manager/README.md

 - Starts a new round and add round results
 - Prints reports on players, tournaments, rounds and matches

-To navigate, simply input the number corresponding to your next desired action.
+To navigate, simply enter the number corresponding to your next desired action.

 ## Flake8